A Man's Woman

-A Man's Woman is an adventure novel by Frank Norris written in the year 1900.
-It is a story that primarily follows two characters, Bennett and Lloyd, and the unlikely love that blossoms between them.
+A Man's Woman is an adventure novel by Frank Norris, published in 1900.
+It is a story that primarily follows two characters, Ward Bennett and Lloyd Searight, and the unlikely love that blossoms between them.
 It is one of three romantic novels by this author who typically wrote about more serious topics.

+Author's note

+In a note regarding the book's title, Norris writes:

+The following novel was completed March 22, 1899, and sent to the printer in October of the same year.
+After the plates had been made notice was received that a play called A Man's Woman had been written by Anne Crawford Flexner, and that this title had been copyrighted.
+As it was impossible to change the name of the novel at the time this notice was received, it has been published under the original title.

+The book is dedicated to Dr. Albert J. Houston, Norris's close friend and former college classmate.

 Synopsis

 The story opens with Ward Bennett, an explorer of extraordinary will, and his men attempting to reach the North Pole, enduring brutal hardships.
 Many of the men die slow, painful deaths, and they all would have been killed if a boat had not stumbled across them.
 However, when they return home, Bennett and his surviving men are greeted with a hero's welcome.

-The novel shifts to Lloyd Searight, a young, attractive girl, who works as a nurse despite being independently wealthy.
+The novel shifts to Lloyd Searight, a young and attractive woman, who works as a nurse despite being independently wealthy.
 The reader discovers that Lloyd and Bennett have mutual feelings for each other, but neither one has ever expressed these feelings.

 Ferriss, Bennett's closest friend, contracts typhoid fever, and Lloyd is nursing him.
 Fearing that she will contract the disease, Bennett refuses to let Lloyd come near Ferriss, and as a result, Ferriss dies.
 Lloyd refuses to speak to Bennett, and they both enter into a time of deep despair.
 However, when Bennett comes down with the same disease, Lloyd is forced to nurse him, and they eventually reconcile and marry.
 Lloyd gives up nursing, Bennett gives up exploring, and they live in the country together while Bennett works on a book, both for a while very happy with their situation.
 However, after talking with Bennet's man Alder, who does work around the house, Lloyd realizes that it is Bennett's calling, his duty to America, to lead the first expedition to the North Pole.
 The book ends with his leaving while Lloyd proudly watches him go.